Our Unofficial Guide to the

 Caroline's dose is 5 mg, and I use a 50 mg capsule (because I want to give her as

 To Administer the dose, I use a miniature oral syringe, see #3 at right for details.

 Insuring you don't miss a dose:

-have to keep setting it.
-I like the App Simply Pill Alert because you can set it for an
+Simply Pill Alert (no longer available) because you can set it for an interval (such as

-interval (such as every 3 hours) and when it beeps, you "simply" click "I will take my
+every 3 hours) and when it beeps, you simply click to advance to the next interval.